dfelinto/blender-manual/manual/modeling/geometry_nodes/geometry/join_geometry.rst

 ======

 Geometry
-   Geometries that will be joined.
+   Pieces of geometry that will be joined.
 Multiple inputs are allowed.
    When the node is muted, only the first link will be passed through.